skip-mev/docs/docs/pob/1-chain-integration.md

    will verify the contents of the block proposal by all validators.
 The combination of the `AuctionMempool`, `PrepareProposal` and `ProcessProposal` handlers allows the application to verifiably build valid blocks with top-of-block block space reserved for auctions.

    Additionally, we override the `BaseApp`'s `CheckTx` handler with our own custom `CheckTx` handler that will be responsible for checking the validity of transactions.
 We override the `CheckTx` handler so that we can verify auction transactions before they are inserted into the mempool on top of the latest commit state.
-This is important because we otherwise there may be discrepencies between the auction transaction and the bundled transactions are validated in `CheckTx` and `PrepareProposal` such that the auction can be griefed.
+This is important because we otherwise there may be discrepencies between how the auction transaction and the bundled transactions are validated in `CheckTx` and `PrepareProposal` such that the auction can be griefed.
 All other transactions will be executed with base app's `CheckTx`.